The Tree That’s Meant To Be is a story of growth rooted in Christmas tradition.

-The story is more EYFS/KS1, but there’s plenty of rich discussion for all ages.
-For example, the book’s title, which is a repeated line.
-These give moments for the reader to reflect and think about who we are and why we’re here.
+The story is best suited to children in the early years and infant classes, but there’s plenty of fruitful discussion for all ages.
+For example, the book’s title, which is a refrain provides moments for the reader to reflect and think about who we are and why we’re here.

 Every word in this book seems carefully chosen.
 For instance, why do the forest animals dress the tree and not decorate it?
 It’s a lovely example of how a choice of one word can open up a discussion.